speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `orgsCreateInvitation` - Create an organization invitation
 * `orgsCreateWebhook` - Create an organization webhook
 * `orgsDeleteWebhook` - Delete an organization webhook
+* `orgsEnableOrDisableSecurityProductOnAllOrgRepos` - Enable or disable a security feature for an organization
 * `orgsGet` - Get an organization
-* `orgsGetAuditLog` - Get the audit log for an organization
 * `orgsGetMembershipForAuthenticatedUser` - Get an organization membership for the authenticated user
 * `orgsGetMembershipForUser` - Get organization membership for a user
 * `orgsGetWebhook` - Get an organization webhook
 * `orgsGetWebhookConfigForOrg` - Get a webhook configuration for an organization
+* `orgsGetWebhookDelivery` - Get a webhook delivery for an organization webhook
 * `orgsList` - List organizations
 * `orgsListAppInstallations` - List app installations for an organization
 * `orgsListBlockedUsers` - List users blocked by an organization